jBarichivich/jbarichivich.github.io/erc-cates.md

 For any inquiries please [email me](mailto:jonathan.barichivich@lsce.ipsl.fr?) with the subject "CATES HIRING". -->

 **PHD STUDENTSHIPS**
 - [PhD studentship on Ecological modelling with ORCHIDEE](lalala).
 Extend the ability of a modern global land surface model to simulate forest growth and transpiration with innovative tree-ring data.
 Join the CATES project to reduce uncertainties in Earth system feedbacks.
 [Apply by May 13, 2024](https://emploi.cnrs.fr/Offres/Doctorant/UMR8212-JONBAR-004/Default.aspx?lang=EN)

+- [PhD studentship in root dendrochronology](lalala).
+Extend the ability of a modern global land surface model to simulate forest growth and transpiration with innovative tree-ring data.
+Join the CATES project to reduce uncertainties in Earth system feedbacks.
+[Apply by May 13, 2024](https://emploi.cnrs.fr/Offres/Doctorant/UMR8212-JONBAR-004/Default.aspx?lang=EN)

 **INTERNSHIPS**